ThomasAbraham1/Barbera-Transducer-Systems/frontend/README.md

 # React + TypeScript + Vite

+This is the frontend for the Barbera Transducers project, built with React, TypeScript, and Vite.

+> [!TIP]
+> **New to this project?** Check out our [Beginner's Guide](docs/BEGINNER_GUIDE.md) for a step-by-step introduction to the codebase and tech stack.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: